Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 Source – KDNuggets

-Answer: There are 6 branches or capabilities of AI –
+Answer: The following are the six branches or capabilities of AI

 - Machine learning – ML helps machines to understand large input datasets, apply models to the same using various algorithms, and get insights and predictions about the data.